CalebProvost/dockter-l4t/README.md

 <sub>**Info:** Executing the `entrypoint.sh` outside of the Docker container will fail.
 It is a script which runs automatically by and inside the docker container itself.</sub>

 * Run the following to build the docker image with the default configuration:
-`docker build -t calebprovost/dockter-l4t:latest .`
+`docker build -t calebprovost/dockter-l4t:latest .` Or pull it from docker hub: `docker pull calebprovost/dockter-l4t`

     If you'd like to override the default branch, machine, target distro, or other settings, you can do so by overwriting their values with the argument tag `--build-arg VAR=value`.
 Below is an example provided to demonstrate this.
 See the file `env.list` for defaults and overwritable variables.